Venture into the Wilds on a Brazilian Amazon River Cruise with Our Whole Village

 She has one more advocate in me.
 While I was a nonbeliever that we would see a pink dolphin at all on our journey, assuming Dean was on some sort of hallucinogenic up on the top deck, I now can soberly confirm that they do exists.
 And they are worth our protection, and our admiration.

-Creature comforts may not necessary
+Creature comforts may not be necessary

 But now, back to my cozy bed and pillow at home, my Wi-Fi, blow outs, mani/pedi and two happy, healthy boys.
 Camping may not be on my agenda any time soon though.
 Of course, now that my oldest has seen me “rough it” he has ammo to get me out there.
 We’ll see.
 Apparently, I can survive in the world without six pillows and hot water after all.

 I will always have my sound machine with me though.
+I just found these nifty Sleepbuds!

 NOTE: When reading this, I hope you discovered that my “voice” is generally dripping with sarcasm and has a note of hilarity in it.
 I am not a fluffy princess.
 I’m far from it.
 There are no precious snowflakes in my family.
 Do I enjoy my creature comforts?
 Of course!
 But, when it comes to unforgettable experiences, even crazy hair, I will suck it up every time to pet that damn pink dolphin again and climb a tree with my kid in the wilds of Brazil!
-The world is a beauty, wild and messy place.
+The world is a beautiful, wild and messy place.
 I don’t plan on missing a single millimeter of it.

+This post may contain affiliate links.
 Many thanks to Our Whole Village and Katerre Expeditions for hosting my portion of my trip while in Brazil.
 I did pay for our airfare, tips and my son’s fee to join the expedition.
 As always, my opinions are my own.
 When they aren’t, you will be the first to know.

 PIN IT FOR LATER